petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/creating-and-assigning-roles-to-claritys-users.md

 Each Clarity persona belongs to different teams with different responsibilities.
 You can use Liferay roles to model this structure.
 A role is a list of permissions that empower users to perform specific actions within the Liferay instance.

-While Clarity can leverage many of Liferay's OOTB roles, they also want these custom roles:
+While Clarity can leverage many of Liferay's out-of-the-box roles, they also want these custom roles:

 | Type    | Title                    | Description                                                         |
 |:--------|:-------------------------|:--------------------------------------------------------------------|